PresidentTree94/project-portfolio/README.md

 # PresidentTree94 Portfolio
 My developer portfolio.
-It is coded using ReactJS, and includes my programming skills and projects.
+It is coded using ReactJS (with Vite) and includes my programming skills and projects.
+It may be expanded to include an introduction and experience or education.
 It is and will be updated regularly.

 ## Projects
+Every project has an "Original Work," which is the base project using HTML, CSS, and possibly Javascript.
+Some will have "React Extensions," which are extended versions of the project in ReactJS.

 ### Getting started on Frontend Mentor
 - QR Code Component: [Original Work](https://github.com/PresidentTree94/qr-code-component)
 - Blog Preview Card: [Original Work](https://github.com/PresidentTree94/blog-preview-card)